Asparagus Extract supplement health benefit, dosage

 Lipophilic phenolics content of asparagus root extract support its use as an antioxidant.

 Cell Mol Biol (Noisy-le-grand).
-2009; Visavadiya NP, Madamwar D. BRD School of Biosciences, Sardar Patel Maidan, Vadtal Road, Satellite Campus, Postbox 39, Sardar Patel University, Vallabh Vidyanagar, Gujarat, India.
+2009; Visavadiya NP, Madamwar D. BRD School of Biosciences, Sardar Patel Maidan, Satellite Campus, Sardar Patel University, Vallabh Vidyanagar, Gujarat, India.

-Recent clinical and experimental data showed the involvement of reactive oxygen species/nitrogen species (ROS/RNS) in many human pathophysiological conditions.
-Antioxidant activity of the aqueous (ARA) and ethanolic extracts (ARE) of Asparagus racemosus (AR) root were evaluated in a series of in vitro assays including ROS generation in chemicals and biological model systems.
-The addition of ARA and ARE root extracts to human serum significantly reduced the formation of lipid peroxidation in medium.
+Recent clinical and experimental data showed the involvement of reactive oxygen species/nitrogen species (ROS) in many human pathophysiological conditions.
+Antioxidant activity of the extracts of Asparagus racemosus root were evaluated.
+The addition of root extracts to human serum significantly reduced the formation of lipid peroxidation in medium.
 Trolox, alpha-tocopherol and mannitol were tested similarly to compare their antioxidant activities.
-In conclusion, antioxidant activity of ARE as compared to ARA extract is more effective which act as hydrogen donors, metal ion chelators, reducing agents, radical scavengers and anti-lipid peroxidative.
-These effects are attributed to the high amount of lipophilic phenolics content of ARE root extract.
+In conclusion, antioxidant activity extract is effective.
+These effects are attributed to the high amount of lipophilic phenolics content of root extract.

 Clinical trials in humans will indicate whether his herb is helpful in treating depression.